CBD is a wildly popular lifestyle addition that can be taken in a variety of ways – but does this amazing compound show up on a drug test?

-For CBD vape oil to show up on a drug test, you’d have to either consume an incredible amount of full-spectrum CBD or consume a recreational marijuana vape product that contains more than the federal legal limit of THC.
-To make sure that your CBD vape product of choice won’t make you fail a drug test, try a CBDfx vape pen or vape juice bottle, or just make sure you don’t buy your CBD vape product from a recreational or medical marijuana dispensary.
+For CBD vape oil to show up on a drug test, you’d have to consume an incredible amount of full-spectrum CBD.
+To make sure that your CBD vape product of choice won’t make you fail a drug test, try a CBDfx vape pen or vape juice bottle, or just make sure you don’t buy your CBD vape product from less reputable sources.

 2. What About CBDfx Pens?

 All the disposable CBD vape pens we sell here at CBDfx.com contain 0.3 percent or less THC.
 You’d need to breathe in massive amounts of this CBD vapor for long periods of time to stand even the slightest chance of testing positive for THC after using our vape pens.
-If you’d like to prove this point for yourself, choose our Fresh Mint CBD Vape Pen 12 Pack and vape your hardest!
+If you’d like to try our pens yourself, choose our Fresh Mint CBD Vape Pen 12 Pack and vape to your heart’s content!

 3. CBD Vape Juice Drug Test: The Bottom Line

-In the end, there’s nothing different about vaping CBD than ingesting this hemp-based substance any other way when it comes to drug testing.
+In the end, there’s nothing different about vaping CBD and ingesting it any other way when it comes to drug testing.
 The fact remains that no drug testing companies test for CBD, and the amount of full-spectrum CBD you’d have to consume to have more than 50 micrograms of THC in your system is astronomical.
 Even if you did nothing but consume full-spectrum CBD all day for a week, it’s highly unlikely you’d reach that 50 microgram THC testing threshold.

 Does CBDfx Contain THC?

 Like most reputable CBD companies, our team here at CBDfx has chosen to offer full-spectrum CBD products among our offerings.
-The evidence for full-spectrum CBD’s increased nutritive quality compared to isolate CBD is just too great to be ignored, and it’s our central mission to offer the highest-quality CBD products to our customers without taking any shortcuts.
+Full-spectrum CBD’s potentially increased quality compared to isolate CBD is just too great to be ignored, and it’s our central mission to offer the highest-quality CBD products to our customers without taking any shortcuts.

 Therefore, it can’t be denied that products from CBDfx contain trace amounts of THC.
-As we’ve covered, however, this THC content is so small as to be entirely negligible.
+As we’ve covered, however, this THC content is so small that it can largely be ignored.
 Whether you’re worried about feeling the adverse psychological effects of THC or the potential of THC to show up on a drug test, you have no reason to be concerned when you use CBDfx products.

 1. CBDfx THC Content Details

 Here at CBDfx, we guarantee that our products will always contain less than 0.3 percent THC.
-Therefore, you can rest assured that our tinctures, edibles, vape juices, and other CBD-rich offerings fully comply with the law and contain THC levels so low that they will not show up on a drug test.
-However, the minimal THC content in our CBD products ensures that you will be able to enjoy the full benefits of the entourage effect whenever you use CBDfx full-spectrum CBD.
+Therefore, you can rest assured that our tinctures, edibles, vape juices, and other CBD-rich offerings fully comply with the law and contain THC levels so low that they will likely not show up on a drug test.
+However, the minimal THC content in our CBD products ensures that you will be able to enjoy a fuller entourage effect whenever you use CBDfx full-spectrum CBD.

 2. CBDfx Lab Results